The Customer – The Zero Carbon House & Associated Architects

 Polycarbonate skinned B-Clear was also used as the draught door for the house, and several more panels were joined to make a floor-to-ceiling-height panel with a sliding door at the bottom.
 When shut, this door combined with the panel works to stop heat escaping from the house.
 The panels have better insulating properties than glass alone yet let through nearly as much light.

-The project has attained Level 6 and has been tested by scientists to prove it would remain carbon neutral – even in an arctic environment.
+The project was completed to Code for Sustainable Homes Level 6 and has been tested by scientists to prove it would remain carbon neutral – even in an arctic environment.
 The B-Clear panels played an important part by reducing the need for electric lighting and allowing for savings on heating bills.

 The Zero Carbon House was also awarded best building by the Royal Institute of British Architects (RIBA).